alphagov/govuk-developer-docs/source/manual/cdn.html.md

 These are deployed to [integration][integration_cdn], [staging][staging_cdn] and [production][production_cdn].

 Some configuration isn't scripted, such as logging.
-The www, bouncer and assets services send logs to S3 and stream them to `monitoring-1`.
+The www, bouncer and assets services send logs to S3 which can be [queried](/manual/query-cdn-logs.html).
 These logging endpoints are configured directly in the Fastly UI.
-There is [documentation on how to query the CDN logs](/manual/query-cdn-logs.html).

 [integration_cdn]: https://deploy.integration.publishing.service.gov.uk/job/Deploy_CDN/
 [staging_cdn]: https://deploy.staging.publishing.service.gov.uk/job/Deploy_CDN/